 This will give you access to the site for 2017 to discover all the new releases but also former ones.

 Although HypnoKairos in a non-profit association, there are numerous expenditures.
 Your webzine will live and grow only through your help.

 So we do hope to have the pleasure to read you soon…

 HypnoKairos is the Hypnosis and Brief Therapies (HBT) international webzine.

-Its contents are ony available for the healthcare professional members
+Its content is ony available for healthcare professional members

-and who were validated by the Editorial committee.
+and who have been validated by the Editorial Committee.

-Information pages on the HBT for the general public
+Information pages on HBT for the general public

 are available by following this link...

 Create your account as healthcare professional